PyTorch Gaudi Theory of Operations

 Intel Gaudi PyTorch Bridge¶

 This section describes the major components of the Intel Gaudi PyTorch bridge.
+The architectural diagram for the PyTorch Intel Gaudi full stack including the Intel Gaudi PyTorch bridge components is shown in the below figure.

 Intel Gaudi Software Lowering Module¶